Brendan Murphy (Carlow footballer): Underage with Carlow

-Murphy played minor football for Carlow and was star of the team that lost the Leinster minor football championship final in 2007.
-Carlow lost in Round 1 of the championship to Longford, but recovered in the playoffs, causing a massive shock in beating Meath and Wexford, before beating Westmeath and Louth to reach the final.
+Murphy played minor football for Carlow, including on the team that lost the Leinster minor football championship final in 2007.
+Carlow lost in Round 1 of the championship to Longford, but recovered in the playoffs, causing a shock in beating Meath and Wexford, before beating Westmeath and Louth to reach the final.

-For a while, it looked like Murphy might miss the final through suspension after receiving a straight red card in the semi final against Louth.
+For a while, it looked like Murphy might miss the final through suspension after receiving a straight red card in the semi-final against Louth.
 However, this was overturned on appeal, after video evidence showed that Murphy had been incorrectly disciplined by the referee, and he lined out against Laois in the final at Croke Park.

-Carlow trailed by 3-6 to 6 points at half time (all three goals coming from corner forward Conor Meredith), but staged a heroic comeback that included a goal from Jordan Lowry.
+Carlow trailed by 3-6 to 6 points at half time (all three goals coming from corner forward Conor Meredith), but staged a comeback that included a goal from Jordan Lowry.
 But spurned chances, including a goal chance for David Kinsella and a missed penalty by Cormac Mullins, saw the comeback fall short, as Laois took yet another minor championship crown on a score of 3-8 to 1-12.

-Despite finishing on the losing side, and then being beaten by Galway in the All Ireland Quarter Final, Murphy's performances throughout the championship led to him being offered a rookie contract with the Sydney Swans AFL team in Australia.
+Murphy's performances in the championship led to him being offered a contract with the Sydney Swans AFL team in Australia.

-His final game in Carlow before departing for Australia was in the U21 county championship final, which Rathvilly won in a low scoring encounter by 0–5 to 0–2.
-Murphy scored Rathvilly's fifth point – a free from 40 metres out.
+His final game in Carlow before departing for Australia was in the U21 county championship final, which Rathvilly won by 0–5 to 0–2.
+Murphy scored Rathvilly's fifth point.

 Sydney

-In early November 2007, Murphy left Ireland and made the journey to Sydney, Australia to attempt a switch from Gaelic football to Australian rules football.
+In early November 2007, Murphy left Ireland and moved to Sydney, Australia to attempt a switch from Gaelic football to Australian rules football.
 Murphy wrote a column in Carlow newspaper The Nationalist, entitled "Down Under", about his time in Sydney.
 He made an impressive start in 2007.
 In March 2009, while playing for the Swans Reserves in the AFL Canberra league, Murphy badly injured his shoulder, requiring surgery, just weeks after being forced out of football by a foot injury.

-Despite a promising two years in Sydney, Murphy decided to turn down the offer of a contract extension to return to Ireland in late 2009 and resume his Gaelic Athletic Association (GAA) career.
+After two years in Sydney, Murphy decided to turn down the offer of a contract extension to return to Ireland in late 2009 and resume his Gaelic Athletic Association (GAA) career.

-Sydney Swans coach Paul Roos expressed the club's disappointment at his decision, and their hope that he might be persuaded to reconsider a return to the club.
+Sydney Swans coach Paul Roos expressed the club's disappointment at Murphy's decision, and their hope that he might be persuaded to reconsider a return to the club.

-Murphy's return immediately reaped dividends for his club, as Rathvilly defeated Old Leighlin to win the 2009 Carlow Senior Football Championship, their first in five years, with Murphy playing an important role.
+After Murphy's return to his club, Rathvilly defeated Old Leighlin to win the 2009 Carlow Senior Football Championship, their first in five years.